-The Platforms segment includes the ventures that NIBC has launched in recent years, which aim to provide alternative financing solutions to clients. yesqar has been successfully launched and show significant growth, leading to an increasing contribution to NIBC's overall performance.
-To support their differentiating client offering, tech-driven asset financing and growth ambitions, this subsidiary has implemented their own operating model.
+The Platforms segment includes the various ventures that NIBC has launched in recent years, which aim to provide alternative financing solutions to clients.
+Both Beequip and yesqar have been succesfully launched and show significant growth, leading to an increasing contribution to NIBC's overall performance.
+To support their differentiating client offering, tech-driven asset financing and growth ambitions, these subsidiaries have implemented their own operating models.